 I’m a 1+3 ESRC funded PhD student at the University of Leeds, in the final year of my PhD programme.
 I am also a member of the Centre for Law and Social Justice and the Centre for Criminal Justice Studies (at the University of Leeds).
 My research interests include race, ethnicity and crime, social justice, youth justice and qualitative research methods.

-Besides conducting my research, I am a Module Assistant on the Youth Crime and Justice and Crime, Inequality and Social Issues modules on the BA Criminal Justice and Criminology programme.
+Besides conducting my research, I am a Teaching Assistant on the Youth Crime and Justice module on the BA Criminal Justice and Criminology programme.
+Previously I have also taught on the Crime, Inequality and Social Issues module on the same programme.

-Prior to commencing my research, I have undertaken various roles working with vulnerable people for different third sector organisations.
-This has involved supporting the rehabilitation of offenders and their reintegration into communities upon their release from prison.
+Prior to starting my PhD, I have worked with vulnerable groups in various roles, for different third sector organisations.
+This has involved working with people who are leaving prison and supporting their reintegration into communities.
 I have also worked as a Family Support Worker and have supported families from Black, Asian and Minority Ethnic communities who have been adversely affected by drug and alcohol abuse.

 Research groups and institutes